Soundproofing: Distance

-The energy density of sound waves decreases as they become farther apart so increasing the distance between the receiver and source results in a progressively lesser intensity of sound at the receiver.
+The energy density of sound waves decreases as they become farther apart, so increasing the distance between the receiver and source results in a progressively lesser intensity of sound at the receiver.
 In a normal three-dimensional setting, with a point source and point receptor, the intensity of sound waves will be attenuated according to the inverse square of the distance from the source.

 Mass

 Adding dense material to treatment helps stop sound waves from exiting a source wall, ceiling or floor.
-Materials include mass-loaded vinyl, soundproof sheetrock or drywall, plywood, fibreboard, concrete or rubber.
+Materials include mass-loaded vinyl (MLV), soundproof sheetrock or drywall, plywood, fibreboard, concrete or rubber.
 Different widths and densities in soundproofing material reduce sound within a variable frequency range.

 Reflection

 When sound waves hit a medium, the reflection of that sound is dependent on the dissimilarity of the material it comes in contact with.
 Sound hitting a concrete surface will result in a much different reflection than if the sound were to hit a softer medium such as fiberglass.
-In an outdoor environment such as highway engineering, embankments or paneling are often used to reflect sound upwards into the sky.
+In an outdoor environment, such as highway engineering, embankments or paneling are often used to reflect sound upwards into the sky.

 Diffusion

-If a specular reflection from a hard flat surface is giving a problematic echo then an acoustic diffuser may be applied to the surface.
+If a specular reflection from a hard flat surface is giving a problematic echo, an acoustic diffuser may be applied to the surface.
 It will scatter sound in all directions.